Lguyassa/Project/README.md

     SELECT asg.subgroup, COUNT(*) AS occupied_assets
     FROM asset a
-    JOIN asset_subgroup asg ON a.asset_subgroup = asg.subgroup
+    JOIN asset_subgroup asg ON a.subgroup = asg.subgroup
     WHERE a.occupant IS NOT NULL
     GROUP BY asg.subgroup;

 Explanation: